-For the Stroudwater River, discharges were obtained from the SCS (now the USDA NRCS) flood hazard analyses for the river (Reference 27).
+For the Stroudwater River, discharges were obtained from the USDA NRCS flood hazard analyses for the river (Reference 28).
 The 10-, 1-, and 0.2-percent-annual-chance discharges were given, and the 2-percent-annual-chance discharge was interpolated.